shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-02.md

 1. Defining mobile-first design
 2. Why is mobile-first design important?
 3. The connection between mobile-first design and accessibility
-4. Mobile-first design best practices, plus examples
+4. 3 tips for mobile-first design
-5. What is mobile-first design?

 **Mobile-first design** is a design philosophy that aims to create better experiences for users by starting the design process from the smallest of screens: mobile.
 Designing and prototyping your websites for mobile devices first helps you ensure that your users’ experience is seamless on any device.